Accrington: Team history

 An earlier club, Accrington F.C., was one of the twelve founder members of the Football League in 1888.
 However, their time in league football was even less successful and considerably briefer than that of Accrington Stanley: they dropped out of the league in 1893 and folded shortly afterwards due to financial problems.
 The town of Accrington thus has the unique "distinction" of having lost two separate clubs from league football.
-They are currently placed in EFL League One after winning the EFL League Two title in the 2017/18 season.
+Accrington Stanley F.C. are currently placed in EFL League Two after being relegated from EFL League One in the 2022/23 season, having finished 23rd.

 Cricket

 Accrington Cricket Club plays at Thorneyholme Road in the Lancashire League.
 Cricket is also played in parks.
 Schools nearby have shown major interest in cricket and have held cricket training and tournaments.

 Other sports

 There are two sports centres, the main one being the Hyndburn Sports Centre, which recently renovated its swimming pool area and is situated near Lidl.